 Zoe now believes this is definitely what triggered pushing her into the sport and loves it.

-While she hasn’t reached pro-am yet, she’s a regular at Dukes Meadow golf club.
+While she hasn’t reached pro-am yet, she’s a regular at Dukes Meadows.

-While you may recognise Kirsty as a TV presenter on SKY, you may not be aware that Kirty’s golfing heritage dates back to her father, Bernard Gallacher.
+While you may recognise Kirsty as a TV presenter on SKY, you may not be aware that Kirsty’s golfing heritage dates back to her father, Bernard Gallacher.

 Bernard was not only a European Tour Legend but also a Ryder Cup captain.